 • Punctuality, reliability, and a commitment to volunteering

 • Ability to empathise and be non-judgmental

 • Ability to learn new information and a can-do attitude

 We welcome applications from a wide range of backgrounds, and are keen to hear from women who:

 • Speak another language including Urdu, Punjabi, Bengali, Polish, and Arabic (but please do contact us if you do not have another language!)

 As a Helpline Volunteer, you’ll be providing a confidential service for those affected by domestic abuse and to professionals seeking support around issues relating to domestic abuse.
 This may involve giving advice/options around safety planning, legal options such as civil or criminal sanctions, housing options, emotional support, safeguarding children and support in accessing refuge.

-If you are interested in volunteering please read the role profiles, FAQ document, the Steps to Volunteering document and then complete the form for a volunteering information session.
+If you are interested in volunteering please read the role profiles, FAQ document, the Steps to Volunteering document and then complete the form for a helpline application form

 *Thanks to our volunteer, Sophie, for her work on compiling this FAQ doc.